At a Glance

 - Taken orally to reduce the size of an enlarged prostate

 - Also prescribed to treat male urinary incontinence

 - Available in 0.4mg capsules, prescription required

 Tamsulosin is an Alpha Blocker that works to treat benign prostatic hyperplasia (BPH) by improving urine flow and prostate function.
-For male urinary incontinence, Tamsulosin is often a first-line treatment prescribed by physicians.
+For BPH and urinary incontinence associated with BPH, Tamsulosin is often a first-line treatment prescribed by physicians.